-Reverse transcriptases have been identified in many organisms, including viruses, bacteria, animals, and plants.
-In these organisms, the general role of reverse transcriptase is to convert RNA sequences to cDNA sequences that are capable of inserting into different areas of the genome.
-In this manner, reverse transcription contributes to (Figure 2):
+Reverse transcriptases have been identified in many organisms, including bacteria, animals, and plants, as well as viruses.
+The natural role of reverse transcriptase is to convert RNA sequences to cDNA sequences that are capable of being inserted into different areas of the genome.
+In this manner, reverse transcription contributes to:

 Figure 2.
 Roles of reverse transcriptase in biological systems.
 (A) Viral RNA is reverse-transcribed for integration into the host genome.
 (B) In retrotransposition, an RNA intermediate is reverse-transcribed to insert DNA copies into other areas of the genome.
 (C) Telomerase reverse transcriptase (TERT) uses RNA as a template to elongate and maintain eukaryotic chromosome ends.
 (D) Reverse transcription is an intermediate step in the formation of multicopy single-stranded DNA (msDNA) in bacteria.